Your cookie preferences

 For example, Hyperoptic is often an exclusive broadband provider for new-build flats in urban areas.
 Hyperoptic full fibre broadband speeds can reach up to 1Gbps, which is over 15x the national average broadband speed of 64Mbps.

-Hopefully, switching broadband when you move will be quick and simple, leaving you plenty of time to stress about all the other things you need to get done before moving day.
+Hopefully, switching broadband when you move will be quick and simple, leaving plenty of time to stress about all the other things you need to do before moving day.
 Good luck.

 Broadband and moving home FAQs